Ultimate Columbus Real Estate Investing Guide for 2026

 Columbus Real Estate Investing Market Overview

-The population growth rate in Columbus has had a yearly average of throughout the past ten-year period.
-By comparison, the yearly population growth for the whole state averaged and the U.S. average was .
+The rate of population growth in Columbus has had an annual average of during the past decade.
+By comparison, the annual population growth for the whole state was and the national average was .

-The appreciation tempo for homes in Columbus through the past 10 years was annually.
-The average home value appreciation rate during that span across the state was annually.
-In the whole country, the yearly appreciation tempo for homes was an average of .
+The appreciation tempo for houses in Columbus during the last ten years was annually.
+The average home value growth rate in that span throughout the entire state was per year.
+Across the nation, real property prices changed annually at an average rate of .

-For those renting in Columbus, median gross rents are , in comparison to at the state level, and for the US as a whole.
+For renters in Columbus, median gross rents are , in comparison to across the state, and for the United States as a whole.

 Columbus Real Estate Investing Highlights